deltachat/deltachat-pages/en/help.md

   including on devices that use [microG](https://microg.org) instead of proprietary Google code on the phone.

-As of May 2024, classic e-mail servers do not support Push Notifications for Delta Chat users.

 ### Are Push Notifications enabled on iOS devices?
 Is there an alternative?